-Sex-based Harassment: Sex-based harassment is a form of sex discrimination and means Sexual Harassment and other harassment on the basis of sex, gender, or gender identity, whether verbal or physical conduct, that unreasonably interferes with or deprives someone of educational access, benefits or opportunities.
+Sexual Harassment as defined by Title IX: Sex-based harassment is a form of sex discrimination and means Sexual Harassment and other harassment on the basis of sex, gender, or gender identity, whether verbal or physical conduct, that unreasonably interferes with or deprives someone of educational access, benefits or opportunities.
 There are three types of Sex-based Harassment:

 - 1. Quid Pro Quo Harassment: This exists when there are unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature; and submission to or rejection of such conduct results in adverse educational or employment action; - 2.
-Hostile Environment Harassment: Unwelcome sex-based conduct, based on the totality of circumstances, is subjectively and objectively offensive, and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the institution's education program or activity (i.e. creates a hostile environment); or - 3.
+Hostile Environment Harassment: Any unwelcome sex-based conduct, determined by a reasonable person to be so severe, pervasive, and objectively offensive that it, limits or denies a person's ability to participate in or benefit from the institution's education program or activity (i.e. creates a hostile environment); or - 3.
 "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)(A)(v), "dating violence" as defined in 34U.S.C.
 12291(a)(10), "domestic violence" as defined in 34 U.S.C.
 12291(a)(8), or "stalking" as defined in 34 U.S.C.
 12291(a)(30).